pytest-dev/pyfakefs/README.md

 work with pyfakefs.

 pyfakefs works with Linux, Windows and MacOS.
+Auto-generated documentation for the current version can be found [here](http://jmcgeheeiv.github.io/pyfakefs/).

 ## Usage
 There are two approaches to implementing tests using pyfakefs.